 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Staunton River's trails.

-The park has an Olympic sized pool and a wading pool open from the Saturday before Memorial Day to Labor Day.
+The park has an Olympic sized pool and a wading pool open from the Saturday of Memorial Day weekend to Labor Day.
 The larger pool has a 70-foot waterslide known as "the Moccasin" as well as a smaller log slide in the shallow end.
 The Pollywog Pond has a frog slide and many fun water toys for kids and toddlers.
 (You must be less than 45 inches tall to play in the Pollywog Pond.)
-The pool complex includes a bathhouse and concessions area.
+The pool complex is open from the Saturday of Memorial Day weekend through Labor Day and includes a bathhouse and concessions area.
 In-season, swimming is free for overnight guests in campsites, cabins and the camping lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
 We do not give refunds for swimming to overnight guests under any circumstances.
-Also, pool hours vary after mid-August.
+Also, prior to mid-June and after mid-August, pool hours may vary.
 Contact the visitor center for details.
+Click here for park fees.

 The pool facility can be rented for after-hours use on a first-come, first-served basis.
 Visit the visitor center for rental details.